 - Drain normal secretions from the middle ear

-Ear infections are more common in children, in part, because their eustachian tubes are narrower and more horizontal — factors that make them more difficult to drain and more likely to get clogged.
+In children, the eustachian tubes are narrower and more horizontal, which makes them more difficult to drain and more likely to get clogged.

 Role of adenoids

-Because adenoids are near the opening of the eustachian tubes, inflammation or enlargement of the adenoids may block the tubes, thereby contributing to middle ear infection.
-Inflammation of adenoids is more likely to play a role in ear infections in children because children have relatively larger adenoids.
+Because adenoids are near the opening of the eustachian tubes, swelling of the adenoids may block the tubes.
+This can lead to middle ear infection.
+Swelling and irritation of adenoids is more likely to play a role in ear infections in children because children have relatively larger adenoids compared to adults.

-Conditions of the middle ear that may be related to an ear infection or result in similar middle ear problems include the following:
+Conditions of the middle ear that may be related to an ear infection or result in similar middle ear problems include:

-- Otitis media with effusion is inflammation and fluid buildup (effusion) in the middle ear without bacterial or viral infection.
-This may occur because the fluid buildup persists after an ear infection has resolved.
+- Otitis media with effusion, or swelling and fluid buildup (effusion) in the middle ear without bacterial or viral infection.
+This may occur because the fluid buildup persists after an ear infection has gotten better.
 It may also occur because of some dysfunction or noninfectious blockage of the eustachian tubes.

 Risk factors for ear infections include:

 - Age.
-Children between the ages of 6 months and 2 years are more susceptible to ear infections because of the size and shape of their eustachian tubes and because of their poorly developed immune systems.
+Children between the ages of 6 months and 2 years are more susceptible to ear infections because of the size and shape of their eustachian tubes and because their immune systems are still developing.

 - Group child care.
-Children cared for in group settings are more likely to get colds and ear infections than are children who stay home because they're exposed to more infections, such as the common cold.
+Children cared for in group settings are more likely to get colds and ear infections than are children who stay home.
+The children in group settings are exposed to more infections, such as the common cold.

 - Infant feeding.
 Babies who drink from a bottle, especially while lying down, tend to have more ear infections than do babies who are breast-fed.

 - Seasonal factors.
-Ear infections are most common during the fall and winter when colds and flu are prevalent.
-People with seasonal allergies may have a greater risk of ear infections during seasonal high pollen counts.
+Ear infections are most common during the fall and winter.
+People with seasonal allergies may have a greater risk of ear infections when pollen counts are high.

 - Poor air quality.
-Exposure to tobacco smoke or high levels of air pollution can increase the risk of ear infection.
+Exposure to tobacco smoke or high levels of air pollution can increase the risk of ear infections.

 Most ear infections don't cause long-term complications.
-Frequent or persistent infections and persistent fluid buildup can result in some serious complications:
+Ear infections that happen again and again can lead to serious complications:

 - Impaired hearing.
-Mild hearing loss that comes and goes is fairly common with an ear infection, but it usually returns to what it was before the infection after the infection clears.
-Persistent infection or persistent fluids in the middle ear may result in more significant hearing loss.
+Mild hearing loss that comes and goes is fairly common with an ear infection, but it usually gets better after the infection clears.
+Ear infections that happen again and again, or fluid in the middle ear, may lead to more-significant hearing loss.
 If there is some permanent damage to the eardrum or other middle ear structures, permanent hearing loss may occur.